ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 - Verify that it worked with by calling the `str()` function on our dataframe.

 `@hint`
-The `tail(...)` function can select the last N rows and we are dealing with hourly data.
+The `tail(...)` function can select the last N rows and you are dealing with hourly data.
 How many rows will represent that last 10-day period?

 `@pre_exercise_code`
 ```{r}